 - Run ./vendor/bin/phpunit to test your code

-- Submit in the pull request if all is green
+- Submit in the pull request on Github

 Most TastyIgniter contributors develop with PHPStorm.
 However, feel free to use your preferred IDE.